AutomationSolutionz/Zeuz_Python_Node/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Documentation comments have been added / updated.
 - [ ] A changelog entry has been made.
 - [ ] Version number has been updated.
-- [ ] Format code with the latest stable yapf.
-- [ ] (Team) Label with affected action categories and semver status.

 ## Overview